King Drive station

-King Drive station is a station on the Chicago Transit Authority's 'L' system.
+King Drive station (formerly South Park) is a station on the Chicago Transit Authority's 'L' system.
 It is located in the Woodlawn neighborhood of Chicago, Illinois and serves the Green Line's East 63rd branch.
 The station is situated at 400 East 63rd Street.
 The station opened on May 1, 1893.
-King Drive only allows boarding on the inbound platform (towards Harlem); the outbound platform (towards Cottage Grove) is exit-only.
+The station only allows boarding on the inbound platform (towards Harlem); the outbound platform (towards Cottage Grove) is exit-only.

+Historically, the station was called South Park or South Park Avenue.
+When South Park Avenue was renamed Dr. Martin Luther King Jr. Drive in 1968, the station name followed suit, effective July 31, 1968.

 In 2022, the King Drive station was the least-used in the CTA system, with 63,011 embarkments (compared to 2.7 million for the most-used station, Lake).